John Haimbaugh Round Barn: Exterior

 The 72 ft diameter circle is two-story structure, surrounded on the northwest by a 20 ft semi-circular one story shed.
 The roof is a three-pitch gambrel with a dormer on the northeast.
 In lieu of a cupola, it has a metal aerator.
 The shed is covered by a gently sloping roof.
 The balloon framing of the walls rest on tall (about four feet tall) concrete block walls, which in turn rest on poured concrete foundations.
 Gravel from the farm was used in making the poured concrete.
 Legend has it that Mr. Haimbaugh insisted on filling the block walls with poured concrete as well, in order to insure stability.
 The block walls still show no signs of failure.
 The original wooden shingles have been replaced by asphalt shingles.
 The roof has modest eaves with exposed rafters.
 Exterior frame walls are sheathed in vertical wood siding.
 Simple boards are used to frame door and window openings.

 The front is to the northeast.
 It has large sliding doors mounted on overhead tracks.
 The doors are vertical planks with an applied diamond panel decoration.
 The northwest side has a small human-sized door, allowing access without opening the large doors.
 A dormer is above the door.
 There are ten windows around each side of the barn from the main doors with another smaller door on the southeast side.
-There are no upper level windows on the front.
-A shed juts out from the rear of the barn with two windows and a single, upper level windows centered between the lower two.
+There are no upper-level windows on the front.
+A shed juts out from the rear of the barn with two windows and a single, upper-level window centered between the lower two.
 The shed has a series of ten windows, followed by a door and then another set of ten windows.